 Should I Become a Pastry Baker?

 Pastry bakers work in restaurants, bakeries, manufacturing facilities, and grocery stores.
-They are responsible for mixing and baking ingredients to create pastries and other types of desserts.
+They're responsible for mixing and baking ingredients to create pastries and other types of desserts.
 Specific duties often depend on the type of dessert a baker is making, but general duties include measuring and weighing ingredients, kneading dough, and icing cakes.
-This occupation may be physically demanding with standing for long periods, moving heavy objects, and working around hot ovens and tools.
+This occupation may be physically demanding, with standing for long periods, moving heavy objects, and working around hot ovens and tools.
 Precautions must be taken to protect from injuries and hazards.